LiteCode/SwiftDI/README.md

 ```

 SwiftDILint using [SourceKitten](https://github.com/jpsim/SourceKitten) for scaning your project files.
-In the first, SwiftDILint get your file paths and return Swift Abstract Syntax Tree (AST), after that AST will tokenize and buuild `DIParts Tree`, for validating your `@Injected` properties.
+In the first, SwiftDILint get your file paths and return Swift Abstract Syntax Tree (AST), after that AST will tokenize and build `DIParts Tree`, for validating your `@Injected` properties.

 If DIPart contains in project, but doesn't contains in `DIParts Tree` you are get `warning` in Xcode.
 Or if you register object, but not using it in project, you get `warning` about it too.